Klus3kk/SandSquare/README.md

 # SandSquare

 **SandSquare** is a modern, browser-based sandbox simulation game inspired by the classic "Falling Sand" game.
-Originally popularized in the early 2000s as a Flash game, **SandSquare** brings the same addictive physics-based gameplay to the web with added features, better graphics, and more possibilities.
+Originally popularized in the early 2000s as a Flash game, **SandSquare** brings the same addictive physics-based gameplay to the web with added features, better graphics, and more possibilities

 ## Features
 - **Interactive Gameplay**: Use your mouse to create or remove blocks particles, building intricate designs or just watching the blocks flow.